wasserth/TotalSegmentator/README.md

 The mapping from label ID to class name can be found [here](https://github.com/wasserth/TotalSegmentator/blob/master/totalsegmentator/map_to_binary.py).

 If you have a nnU-Net model for some structures not supported yet, you can contribute it.
-This will enable all TotalSegmentator users to easily use it and at the same time increase the reach of your research.
+This will enable all TotalSegmentator users to easily use it and at the same time increase the reach of your work by more people citing your paper.
 Contact jakob.wasserthal@usb.ch.

 ### Advanced settings